 While I never intentionally delved into the art of photography, I found myself immersed in it.
 From Film School training, to filling in for a missing photographer at a cosplay shoot, I began to appreciate the quiet art of photography.

 Believe it or not, I became rather camera shy in my Middle and High School years.
-While I used to act in Elementary school, I soon became more comfortable in working ‘behind stage’ so to speak, particularly due to my lack of confidence in my appearance.
-But I began to cosplay, I found myself wanting to take pictures.
+While I used to act in Elementary school, I soon became more comfortable in working ‘behind the stage’ so to speak, particularly due to my lack of confidence in my appearance.
+But as I began to cosplay, I found myself wanting to take pictures.
 So I did and… I felt that something was missing.
 I was wearing something tailored for me, make up done up, so what was… Oh right, the camera.
-Slowly, I began to want to learn how to look better in pictures and pose in my costumes with that ‘one-great-look’ that I found in the mirror one day.
+Slowly, I began to want to learn how to look better in pictures and pose in my costumes with that ‘one-great-look’ that I found in the mirror that one day.
 I started to ask, “How does a camera really work?”
 “Is there a trick to getting good pictures?”

 I started to play around with lighting, background, composition, and angling.
 Mostly at the time I was acting as the model.
 I just took note of what looked good, what didn’t, what we did with one photo, what we did with another, etc. It was a lot of trial and error.
 At the same time that I was getting into cosplay though, I was going to college for Film.
 Enter the rule of thirds (among other great tricks used by cinematographers).
 My professors would teach me how to get a ‘good shot’ in film.
 They taught me what detracted, what enhanced, and how changing various elements could help me get the shots that I wanted.
 And as they taught me, I started to see how what they were teaching also carried through to photography, both in my own modeling experiences as well as photography done by others.

 So at that point I had a ‘basic’ understanding.
-It was just a matter of applying it and that’s essentially what I’ve been doing ever since!
-Just like with every art, I find that one’s Photography can be improved by trying multiple times, taking risks, trying new things, and exploring your options.
+It was just a matter of applying it, and that’s essentially what I’ve been doing ever since!
+Just like with every art, I find that one’s photography can be improved by trying multiple times, taking risks, trying new things, and exploring your options.
 Along the way, I’ve learned new things, recognized various styles and applications of techniques that I enjoy, and attempted to find new ways to speak through a single frame of film.

 How long have you been practicing photography for?